 It might be possible to make a secure protocol, by using some kind of hash construction to demonstrate plaintext-awareness – but leaving in an explicit PKCS#1v1.5 decryption step means you’re still open to an attack by some other side channel, for example by timing if you don’t generate the random PMS in the case of a correct decryption (see this fix in ocaml-TLS) or if you screw up your buffer sizes for accepting the result (see this April 2014 security update to the Java TLS library).

 Since it’s so easy to get wrong, and since we have OAEP which does plaintext awareness properly anyway, doesn’t it make sense just to put OAEP in the API and leave out PKCS#1v1.5?

 Matthew Green put it nicely: “PKCS#1v1.5 is awesome — if you’re teaching a class on how to attack cryptographic protocols.
 In all other circumstances it sucks.”

 The IETF seems to agree: from version 1.3, even TLS is dropping support for RSA.

-By the way, if you’re wondering whether your crypto infrastructure is using PKCS#1v1.5 and how secure it is, that’s one of the many things we test with our Java Crypto tool and our PKCS#11 security suite.
+By the way, if you’re wondering whether your applications or hardware are using PKCS#1v1.5 and how secure it is, that’s one of the many things we test with our Crypto Analyzer.